SantoriniDave.com

 The Meltemi is a strong, dry northerly wind that affects the Aegean every summer, especially in the Cyclades.

-• When: Usually from late spring into early fall, with the strongest winds most common in July and August.
+• When: From late spring into early fall, with the strongest winds most common in July and August.

 • The good news: It cools down the summer heat and keeps the air clear and dry.